dyno-might/dyno-might.github.io/_posts/2026-07-14-pseudpocalypse.md

 [^14]: Also, arguably, stylometry is about language.
 This means that large *language* models probably have much of what they need baked in.
 That might explain why they're pretty good at it just "by accident".
 But to do this optimally I think they'd need self-reflection (e.g. access to probabilities of text given different contexts) that current LLMs aren't typically capable of, and wouldn't know how to manipulate correctly without task-specific training.

-[^15]: You could conjecture that near-optimal stylometry abilities are some kind of "emergent property".
-But the general lesson so far is that LLMs mostly don't have emergent properties but are just good at what they're trained at.
+[^15]: You could conjecture that near-optimal stylometry abilities are some kind of "emergent property". ~~But the general lesson so far is that LLMs mostly don't have emergent properties but are just good at what they're trained at.~~ (Edit: I withdraw this sentence.)

 [^16]: (Meta-joke about you—person who works at an AI company—thinking, "maybe we should do that", coming to this footnote, and seeing this meta-joke.)